-An ecological walkover of the proposed cable route options undertaken in 2023 indicated that site conditions have not changed significantly and therefore ecological survey findings are likely to remain valid.
+Ecological walkover surveys undertaken in November 2022 and November 2023 indicated that site conditions have not changed significantly and therefore the current ecological survey findings are likely to remain valid and representative.
 The need for updated ecological survey should be reviewed again prior to 2024.